-CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION FRONT BOUNDARY TREATMENT To maintain the predominant low to medium front fence heights.
-To ensure fences in front of heritage properties are appropriate to the era and design of the house.
-To maintain views of front gardens.
-Ensure front fences are no more than 1.5m or the average fence height of the four properties on either side (whichever is less).
-Ensure the retention of original front fences where heritage overlays apply.
-Front fences along declared main roads (RD1Z) may be up to 2m in height where this is consistent with the prevailing fence height on the neighbouring properties.
-High solid front fences.
-Fences designs that are inappropriate to the era and design of the dwelling behind.
-Avoid high front fences CAR To minimise the Ensure car parking structures are Driveways and car ✓ × ✓
+FRONT BOUNDARY TREATMENT

+- To maintain the predominant low front fence heights. - To ensure fences in front of heritage properties are appropriate to the era and design of the house. - To maintain views of front gardens. - Ensure front fences are no more than 1.5m or the average fence height of the four properties on either side (whichever is less). - Ensure the retention of original front fences where heritage overlays apply. - High solid front fences. - Fence designs that are inappropriate to the era and design of the dwelling.

+Avoid high front fences

-PARKING STRUCTURES
+CAR PARKING STRUCTURES

-- To minimise the dominance of car parking structures. - To ensure basement garages do not increase the visual bulk of buildings. - Ensure car parking structures are located to the rear of dwellings where rear access is available.
-Where no rear access is available, ensure driveways are located to the side of dwellings. - Ensure car parking structures, including entrances to basements, are setback at least 1m behind the dwelling facade and are designed to minimise their prominence. - Ensure basements project no more than 0.5m above natural ground level, unless the finished floor level of abutting properties is greater than 0.5m. - Ensure basement entrances are setback at least 5m from the primary street frontage.
+- To minimise the dominance of car parking structures. - To ensure basement garages do not increase the visual bulk of buildings. - Ensure car parking structures, including basement entries, are located to the rear of dwellings where rear access is available.
+Where no rear access is available, ensure driveways are located to the side of dwellings. - Ensure car parking structures, including entrances to basements, are setback at least 1m behind the dwelling facade and are designed to minimise their prominence. - Ensure basements project no more than 0.5m above natural ground level, unless the finished floor level of abutting properties is greater than 0.5m - Ensure basement entrances are setback at least 5m from the primary street frontage and 1m behind the front wall of the building.